Henry Pierson Crowe: Biography

 Henry "Jim" Pierson Crowe was born March 7, 1899, in Boston, Kentucky, the fourth of the five children of Samuel Lee Crowe (1865–1921) and Alvada T. Crowe (1868–1942).
 After attending high school at Mount Pulaski, Illinois, for three years, he entered the Marine Corps on October 28, 1918.
 After boot camp at Marine Corps Recruit Depot Parris Island, he served in port security at Brest, France, under General Smedley D. Butler (after the World War I Armistice), returned as a private first class, and was discharged December 1919.
 He reenlisted in 1921.
 He served in the Dominican Republic (1921–1923), in Nicaragua (1928), and at various other posts and stations.
 He was also a frequent participant in local and national shooting competitions, winning the coveted Distinguished Marksman Medal in 1927.

 Appointed a Marine Gunner (a warrant officer rank) in September 1934, he served on Pacific maneuvers and at several stations in the United States during the next two years.
-He embarked for China in October 1936, and after three years with the Marine Detachment at the American Embassy, Peiping, he returned to the U.S. in October 1939, to join the 6th Marine Regiment at San Diego, California.
+He embarked for China in October 1936, and after three years with the Marine Detachment at the American Embassy, Beiping, he returned to the U.S. in October 1939, to join the 6th Marine Regiment at San Diego, California.
 He was transferred to the 8th Marine Regiment in April 1940, and was promoted to chief Marine gunner in February 1941.

 Chief Marine Gunner Crowe embarked with the 8th Marines for Samoa in January 1942, and the following month was promoted from chief gunner to captain.
 He was promoted to major in March 1943 and to lieutenant colonel in January 1944.

 He commanded the regimental weapons company of the 8th Marines at Guadalcanal, where he was awarded both a Silver (U.S. Army) and Bronze Star Medal.
 He said there (January 13, 1943) "You'll never get a Purple Heart hiding in a foxhole!
 Follow me!"